 Annalisa Savaresi is a renowned expert in environmental law and on the interplay between human rights and environmental law, with 20 years’ experience working with international and nongovernmental organizations.
 Before embarking on an academic career, she worked with non-governmental organisations and think-tanks, focussing on human rights based approaches to environmental protection.
 Since turning to academia in 2009, she has contributed to numerous law and policy reports prepared for international organisations and governments.
 Before joining Stirling in 2016, she obtained her PhD from the University of Copenhagen, Denmark, and held a four-year postdoctoral post at the University of Edinburgh, UK.

-She is Associate Editor of the Review of European, Comparative and International Law and currently serves as Director for Europe for the Global Network on Human Rights and the Environment.
+Annalisa is Associate Editor of the Review of European, Comparative and International Law and currently serves as Director for Europe for the Global Network on Human Rights and the Environment.
 She is member of the IUCN World Commission on Environmental Law and of the Women's Energy and Climate Law Network.
 Since January 2021, she serves on the Board of Environmental Standards Scotland, the public body tasked to monitor and investigate public authorities’ compliance with environmental law in Scotland after the UK exit from the EU.